cse110-fa21-group12/cse110-fa21-group12/admin/meetings/102221-brainstorm.md

 - Decide on team roles

 ## To Do Over the Weekend
-- Every team member create a user persona and user stories
+- Every team member create a user persona and a user story

 ## New Business to Be Discussed